ReventlessDev/reventless-core/packages/doc/docs/reventless-components-overview.md

 [*Aggregate*s](https://www.martinfowler.com/bliki/DDD_Aggregate.html) are the transactional units in your system.
 An Aggregate receives Commands and outputs Events based on the current State.
 A single Command can result in *any number* of Events.
 Only the Aggregate's Events will be stored.
-If a new Command gets handled the actual State will be calculated based on the previous Events ([Event-Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html)).
+If a new Command gets handled the actual State will be calculated based on the previous Events ([Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html)).
 The current State will never be persisted to storage.

 ```mermaid
 graph LR